index-js/npm-dist/README.md

 # npm-dist
-> Trim node_modules, copy to dist/node_modules, smaller and faster than before
+> Trim node_modules, copy to dist/node_modules, smaller and faster than before, for server side

 ## Installation